 RISE (Refresher and Intensive for Scholarly Enrichment) is an optional pre-orientation academic workshop that helps incoming students develop the skills needed to critically engage religious texts and write theologically.
-This year it will be held online in either late July or early August 2020.
+This year RISE will take place online over two days—Thursday, August 13, and Friday, August 14, 2020.
+Registration will open on Monday, June 22 and run through Friday, August 7.

 If you have been out of school for some time, lack a background in humanities and/or religious studies, or simply believe you would benefit from some initial preparation for the courses you will be taking in your first year, we encourage you to participate.